urbit/azimuth-js/README.md

     polls:    '0x935452c45eda2958976a429c9733c40302995efd'
   }

-let contracts = cjs.initContracts(web3, contractAddresses);
+let contracts = azimuth.initContracts(web3, contractAddresses);
 ```

-Note that the web3 object is passed to `cjs.initContracts` explicitly.
-Aside
+Note that the web3 object is passed to `azimuth.initContracts` explicitly.
-from contract initialisation, this is typically only required when sending
+Aside from contract initialisation, this is typically only required when
-transactions (more below).
+sending transactions (more below).

 When interacting with the contract APIs, on the other hand, you'll almost
 always have to pass a contracts object explicitly.
 For example: